Your Key To Success: Bodybuilding Exercise

 Using a shoulder-width grip, grasp the bar with both hands.
 Curl the bar upward in an arc.
 Be careful not to swing or rock to get the bar moving.
 You need to be using your muscles to lift the weight, not momentum.
 The goal of this exercise is to work the biceps.

-Bring the bar up to your chin keeping in mind that the resistance is greatest during the beginning of the lift.
+Bring the bar up to your chin keeping in mind that the resistance is greatest at the beginning of the lift.
 Lower the bar slowly working the muscle on the way down as well.
 You can also do this with dumbbells or work one arm at a time.

 Seated Dumbbell Curl